TEL: 07368648709

 We dedicate a member of the team to your pet, so your pet is comforted by the company of someone they are familiar with, if for any reason it is not possible for your dedicated team member to attend, you will be notified ahead of time with details of cover, to see if you are happy with these arrangements.
 This would possibly be in the event of staff sickness or holiday.
 So you always have piece of mind knowing who is with your pet.

-This is done to ensure we know as much as we can about your pet so we can advise of the best service to suit them.
-Including, nervous, reactive, in-tact dogs.
+These steps ensure we know as much as we can about your pet so we can advise of the best service to suit them.
+Including, nervous, reactive, in-tact dogs if suitable.

 For example;

-We also take on in-tact/entire male and female dogs, in both group walks and 1-2-1.
-Of course placement of these dogs in the correct groups is very important and is assessed on a case by case basis to ensure there are no hormone induced situations.
+We also take on in-tact/entire male and female dogs, in both group walks and 1-2-1 if and when suitable.
+Of course placement of these dogs in the correct groups is very important and is assessed on a case by case basis.

 We ask that our clients fill in the client information form to ensure all team members can be advised of the details regarding your dog and this information is shared ahead of the service.

-All of our walks are carried out in parks, woods, fields and green spaces where it is safe, dog friendly and interesting for your dog.
-Sometimes in the same town/village but always in close proximity to your home.
-1-2-1 walks are mostly in your local area, with group walks a little further afield as we will be picking up other pals for your pooch!
+All of our walks are carried out in public spaces and footpath areas.
+For example; parks, woods, fields and green spaces where it is safe, dog friendly and interesting for your dog.
+Sometimes in the same town/village but always in close proximity to your home, dogs in group walks are collected and taken along with their walker to collect other dogs so this may take us a tiny bit further than home.

-We vary the locations to provide variety for your dog and ensure we do not have a 'set routine' that can be predicted for safety reasons.
+We have a list of tried and tested, safe areas for walks that is available on each team member's phone and Google Maps.
+We vary the locations to provide variety for your dogand ensure we do not have a 'set routine' that can be predicted for safety reasons.
 We would be happy to discuss specific areas if you wish to know :)

-However for overnight sitting and holiday care, we will contact you regularly with updates and pictures!
+For overnight sitting and holiday care, we will contact you regularly with updates and pictures.

 As a general rule we would advise one walker would have no more than 6, well behaved and dogs that have been introduced to each other beforehand, get along well and that walk well on lead with good recall off lead.
-We would also be sure to use well known spaces with lots of room!
+(This is also the legal limit for the area).

 A dog has never died from being denied a walk, however walking in hot weather could harm your dog.